Our award-winning Leicestershire 3 Peaks Challenge is taking place on Sunday 26th September 2021 – starting and finishing at Bawdon Lodge Farm.

-Read more about the challenge below or download our event pack here.
+Read our 2021 event pack here.

-About the challenge
+About our award-winning challenge

 Charity Link launched the ‘Leicestershire 3 Peaks Challenge’ in 2016.